Tusamarco/proxy_sql_tools/readme.md

 ```
 Will create entries in ProxySQL for 2 main HG (50 for write and 52 for read)
-But it will also create 3 entries for the SPECIAL group 8050.
+It will also create 3 entries for the SPECIAL group 8050.
 This group will be used by the script to manage the fail-over of HG 50.
+It will also create 3 entries for the SPECIAL group 8051.
+This group will be used by the script to manage the read nodes in HG 51.

 In the above example, what will happen is that in case of you have set `*active_failover*=1`, the script will check the nodes, if node `192.168.1.205',50` is not up,
 the script will try to identify another node within the same segment that has the **higest weight** IN THE 8050 HG.
 In this case it will elect as new writer the node`'192.168.1.231',8050`.